 Halloween in New York City is so much fun for both adults AND kids!
 The New York Halloween Parade in Greenwich Village is one of the largest and most famous in the world.
 There are tons of Halloween parties, cruises, Haunted Houses and all our famous attractions, like Top of the Rock, Central Park and the Bronx Zoo, celebrate Halloween New York City style.
 Add YOUR Halloween in NYC Event to our calendar.

-Halloween Parade in New York City Greenwich Village
+Halloween Parade in NYC Greenwich Village

-Saturday, October 31, 2015, 7-11 pm
+October 31, 2023, 7-11 pm

 The famous Halloween parade lines up on 6th Avenue between Spring and Broome Streets and travels North on 6th Avenue to 16th Street.
-New York’s Village Halloween Parade is…
+The official AFTER PARTY 2023 is at Webster Hall: “Webster Hell. ”

 - The nation’s largest public Halloween celebration